ethanpomeroy/ethanpomeroy.github.io/README.md

-# Ethan Pomeroy's Website
+# Ethan Pomeroy

-Welcome to the personal website of Ethan Pomeroy.
+ email: exp373 [at] student [dot] bham [dot] ac [dot] uk

 ## About

-Ethan Pomeroy is an MSci student at the University of Birmingham.
+Hi!
+My name is Ethan Pomeroy and I am currently a third-year undergraduate MSci student at the University of Birmingham.

----

-This site contains information about Ethan's academic journey, projects, and interests.

-Feel free to explore!
+The area of mathematics I speacialise in the most is Analysis.